bknowles/chef-fundamentals/slides/chef-development/01_slide.md

 # Chef Development

-And Further Resources
+Section Objectives:

+* Provide additional information

 .notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
 This work is licensed under a Creative Commons Attribute Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.

 # Chef is Open Source

-Chef itself is an open source project.
+Chef itself is an open source project

-* Apache 2.0 Software License.
+* Apache 2.0 Software License
 * 630+ individuals, 120+ companies!

 # How to Contribute

-Sign a CLA.
+Sign a CLA and/or CCLA

 * [http://wiki.opscode.com/display/chef/How+to+Contribute](http://wiki.opscode.com/display/chef/How+to+Contribute)

-Sign up on JIRA.
+Sign up on JIRA

 * [http://tickets.opscode.com](http://tickets.opscode.com)